getindiekit/indiekit/docs/specifications.md

 ![Webmention icon](/icons/webmention.svg){.icon}

 [Webmention](https://webmention.net/draft) is a simple way to notify any URL when you mention it on your site.
-From the receiver's perspective, it's a way to request notifications when other sites mention it.
+From the receiver’s perspective, it’s a way to request notifications when other sites mention it.

 * [ ] [Sending Webmentions](https://webmention.net/draft/#sending-webmentions)
 * [ ] [Receiving Webmentions](https://webmention.net/draft/#receiving-webmentions)